25 Proven Tips To Extend An Android Tablet’s Battery Life

 Disable Notifications

-The constant flood of notifications we receive throughout the day can quickly drain our tablet’s battery and leave us without power when we need it most.
+The constant flood of notifications we receive throughout the day can quickly drain our tablet’s battery, leaving us without power when we need it most.
 Fortunately, there is a simple solution to this problem: disabling notifications.
-By turning off notifications for certain apps or even for your entire device, you can significantly extend the battery life of your Android tablet.
+By turning off notifications for specific apps or even for your entire device, you can significantly extend the battery life of your Android tablet.

 Disabling notifications on an Android tablet is relatively simple, and there are a few different ways to do it.
 Here are a few methods to try: